 This gives him a chance to realize his courageous and positive side.

-Most people are stuck to that space where they feel there is no way out.
+Most people are stuck in that space where they feel there is no way out.

-As a coach, your responsibility is not only to suggest possible options but first let the client create them for himself.
+As a coach, your responsibility is not only to suggest possible options but also to let the client create them for himself.